GitJuski/Configuration-Management/h2-GJ.md

 ![1](screenshots/2/64.png)

 Then I deleted Apache, removed some directories and files.
-I did it to test my IaC from a clean sleet.
+I did it to test my IaC from a clean slate.

 ![1](screenshots/2/65.png)